dhelekal/BASSGWAS/docs/tutorial.md

 The variants mapping to *gyrA* are dominated by a handful of strongly associated variants all mapping to the QRDR region.
-The relatively low PIPs for each of these individual variants reflects the unitig representation for this highly diverse causal locus within gyrA, which is split over several different unitigs.
+The relatively low PIPs for each of these individual variants reflects the unitig representation for this highly diverse causal locus within *gyrA*, which is split over several different unitigs.

 In both cases adaptive design greatly improved efficiency over random